 Confirmation

 Welcome!
-Wherever you on your journey of faith, your family matters to us.
+Wherever you are on your journey of faith, your family matters to us.
 We hope you experience the love and support of our community during the Confirmation process.
-Confirmation is open to everyone in grades 10 and up, and is a one-year process that usually begins in January.
-The Confirmation Mass is usually held in the fall.

 What is Confirmation?